Our Executive Leadership Team

 Antony Hughes, Chief Executive Officer

-Antony has been CEO for the last six years and overseen a successful expansion of the Trust and continued improvements in children's achievement and academy performance.
+Antony has been CEO for the last nine years and overseen a successful expansion of the Trust and continued improvements in children's achievement and academy performance.
 Prior to joining Harmony, Antony spent his entire career in education and children's services, holding senior executive positions in national and local government.
-Antony is passionate about all our children experiencing their education at a Great Place2Learn and parents being our key partners in learning.
+Antony is passionate about education with a continued commitment to all children experiencing an excellent education with their parents and carers as our key partners.

 AntonyH.png